-Eligible Livestock To be eligible for livestock death losses, livestock must:
+Eligible Livestock

-■ for eligible livestock owners,
+To be eligible for livestock death losses, livestock must:

-- be alpacas, adult or non-adult dairy cattle, beef cattle, beefalo, buffalo, deer, elk, emus, equine, goats, llamas, poultry, reindeer, sheep or swine; - for eligible contract growers, eligible livestock must be poultry or swine; - must be maintained for commercial use as part of a farming operation on the date of death; - must have died as a direct result of an eligible loss condition on or after the beginning date of the eligible loss condition; and no later than 60 calendar days from the ending date of the eligible loss condition.
+- For eligible livestock owners, be alpacas, adult or non-adult dairy cattle, beef cattle, beefalo, buffalo, deer, elk, emus, equine, goats, llamas, poultry, reindeer, sheep or swine; - For eligible contract growers be poultry or swine; - Be maintained for commercial use as part of a farming operation on the date of death; - Have died: - 1.
+As a direct result of an eligible loss condition that occurs on or after Jan.
+1, 2008, and before Oct.
+1, 2011; - 2.
+On or after the beginning date of the eligible loss condition; - 3.
+On or after Jan.
+1, 2008, and no later than 60 calendar days from the ending date of the eligible loss condition, but before Nov.
+30, 2011.